vatpac-technology/sops/docs/aerodromes/procedural/Hammo.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ## Surveillance
 Surveillance coverage can be expected to be not available below `A031` in the HM CTR.
-Although HM ADC is **not permitted** to use surveillance for separation, KEN(SWY) may assist by establishing surveillance separation standards via coordination
+Although HM ADC is **not permitted** to use surveillance for separation, KPL(SWY) may assist by establishing surveillance separation standards via coordination

 ## Coordination
 ### Departures
-A 'next' call is made for all aircraft entering KEN(SWY) CTA when they are next to depart.
-HM ADC must inform KEN(SWY) if the aircraft does not depart within **2 minutes** of the next call.
+A 'next' call is made for all aircraft entering KPL(SWY) CTA when they are next to depart.
+HM ADC must inform KPL(SWY) if the aircraft does not depart within **2 minutes** of the next call.

 !!! example
     <span class="hotline">**HM ADC** -> **SWY**</span>: "Next, QFA797"
     <span class="hotline">**SWY** -> **HM ADC**</span>: "QFA797, Unrestricted"
     <span class="hotline">**HM ADC** -> **SWY**</span>: "QFA797"

-The Standard Assignable level from HM ADC to KEN(SWY) is the lower of `A050` or the `RFL`, any other level must be prior coordinated.
+The Standard Assignable level from HM ADC to KPL(SWY) is the lower of `A050` or the `RFL`, any other level must be prior coordinated.

 ### Arrivals/Overfliers
-KEN(SWY) will heads-up coordinate all arrivals/overfliers to HM ADC
+KPL(SWY) will heads-up coordinate all arrivals/overfliers to HM ADC

 !!! example
     <span class="hotline">**SWY** -> **HM ADC**</span>: "Via OPOSI for the RNP-U RWY 32, JST848”
     <span class="hotline">**HM ADC** -> **SWY**</span>: "JST848"

-The Standard Assignable level from KEN(SWY) to HM ADC is `A060`, any other level must be prior coordinated.
+The Standard Assignable level from KPL(SWY) to HM ADC is `A060`, any other level must be prior coordinated.